YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, cherokee, tifinagh
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, tifinagh, math, coptic
  * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, coptic, syriac, tifinagh, malayalam, math, tai-le, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: math, tai-le, coptic, malayalam, old-permic, syriac, canadian-aboriginal, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition